arfifa/erasoft-perpus/frontend/erasoft_perpus/README.md

 <a href="https://github.com/arfifa/erasoft-perpust/blob/master/LICENSE"></a>
 </p>

-IceCreamO is an simple libary app.
+Erasoft-perpus is an simple libary app.

 ## Screenshots